HT Epoxy Resin, Heat resistant up to 140°C

 EUH205 - Contains epoxy compounds.
 May cause an allergic reaction.

 P-Code Precautionary Statements

-P305 + P351 + P338 IF IN EYES: Rinse cautiously with water for several minutes.
-Remove contact lenses, if present and easy to do.
-Continue rinsing.
+P305+P351+P338 - IF IN EYES: Rinse cautiously with water for several minutes. remove contact lenses, if possible; keep rinsing.

 P501: Dispose of contents and container according to local/regional/national/international regulations.